 It would be easy to relegate health literacy to copywriters online, and healthcare professionals in appointments.
 But health literacy goes well beyond reading, writing, and talking about health.

-Health literacy is a holistic issue.
-That makes it a content strategy problem.
+This is a holistic issue.
+And that makes it a content strategy problem.

 Health Literacy Impacts Us All